grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 - `enterprise`: <span class="badge docs-labels__product-enterprise docs-labels__item">Enterprise</span>
 - `oss`: <span class="badge docs-labels__product-oss docs-labels__item">Open source</span>

+You should use all labels that apply to the page's content.
+If a page has some open source content, and some Grafana Cloud content, set both labels.

 For `labels.stages`, the supported values and the resulting published labels are as follows:

 - `beta`: <span class="badge docs-labels__stage docs-labels__item">Beta</span>
 - `alpha`: <span class="badge docs-labels__stage docs-labels__item">Alpha</span>
 - `experimental`: <span class="badge docs-labels__stage docs-labels__item">Experimental</span>

+In general, each page should only have one stage label and it should apply to the whole page.
+If a page has content with multiple different stages, you should use the appropriate [release lifecycle copy](https://grafana.com/docs/release-life-cycle/) in each section.

 Labels can be inherited through cascading front matter.